Q: What is a member number and what do I use it for?

 Q: Can I give someone an AMC membership as a gift?

 A: Yes!
 AMC offers gift memberships.
-You can purchase one here or by calling Member Services (800-372-1758).
+You can purchase one on AMC's gift membership page or by calling Member Services (800-372-1758).
 We will send a gift membership notecard either to you or directly to the recipient, depending on your preference.

 Q: What is a Lifetime Membership and how do I qualify?